Javivy/school-library/README.md

 OPTIONAL SECTIONS:
 - FAQ

-After you're finished please remove all the comments and instructions!
--->

 <div align="center">
   <!-- You are encouraged to replace this logo with your own!
 Otherwise you can also remove it. -->
   <br/>